 Store Location Pages

 For eCommerce companies that also have brick-and-mortar locations, it’s critical to have a landing page for each store location.
 Even Matt Cutts says so!
 The most common way to construct this page architecture is to have a main “Locations” page that links to individual pages for each location.
 Provide detail on each page about store address, hours, phone number(s), and even positive reviews from customers.
 It’s also advised to use local business schema markup to allow your SERPs to be more attractive in the search results.
 Also, consider placing photos and bios of the employees in order to provide a more intimate experience for your customers when the make the trip.

 FAQ (Store Policies, etc.)

 If you can access historical keyword data for your website, look for the how/where/why/when/what keywords that visitors have used to find your site (Tip: set up this Advanced Segment in Google Analytics).
-Understand the questions that users are asking, and answer them in your FAQ page.
-Make better use of this page by offering creative answers, thorough explanations and links to category pages and helpful articles.
+Understand the questions that users are asking, and answer them on your FAQ page.
+Make better use of this page by offering creative answers, thorough explanations, and links to category pages and helpful articles.
 An FAQ page can provide a great internal linking platform to funnel people into helpful articles and then into the category and product pages.
 Common topics to cover will be your return policy, shipping policy, methods of contact, customer service options, etc. Many visitors to this page could be emotional if they have an issue that needs to be resolved, so be sure to offer help in a nurturing tone and go the extra mile when they end up reaching out.

 You’re Ready–Go Build Your eCommerce Content Strategy!